Below is a list of enterprise password managers

 The code below lets you encode a password in SAS, based on the methods for encoding passwords available in SAS.

 You can see a description of the methods for encoding below.
 Be aware that a password encoded with base64 (sas001) can be very easily discovered.
+See this blogpost of how to decode BASE64 directly in SAS.

-Be aware of this this website (Thanks Dmitriy for the comment below).
+Be aware of this website (Thanks Dmitriy for the comment below).
 That shows how to decode all passwords encoded with the above methods in SAS.
 And this older website, not showing the exact method but outlining the concept of how to do it.

 Encoding vs. encryption